Alpha-Serpentis-Developments/TwitterBotTemplate/README.md

 # Twitter Bot Template

-This is a template for a very basic Twitter bot that uses OAuth 2.0.
+This is a template for a very basic Twitter bot that uses OAuth 2.0 to be able to send tweets on another account's behalf.

+## Requirements
+- Java 17 or higher
+- Twitter Developer Account
+  - You can get one [here](https://developer.twitter.com)

 ## Setup